Chart Color Schemes

 Bangalow is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Bangalow's dwellings, as per the latest Census, were 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
-Home ownership in Bangalow was 39.8%, with mortgaged dwellings at 34.5% and rented ones at 25.7%.
+In Bangalow, as per the latest Census evaluation, 95.8% of dwellings were houses, with the remaining 4.2% being semi-detached, apartments, or other types.
+This is compared to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
+Home ownership in Bangalow stood at 39.8%, with mortgaged dwellings at 34.5% and rented ones at 25.7%.
 The median monthly mortgage repayment was $2,330, higher than Non-Metro NSW's average of $1,980.
-Median weekly rent in Bangalow was $550, compared to Non-Metro NSW's $450.
+The median weekly rent in Bangalow was $550, compared to Non-Metro NSW's $450.
 Nationally, Bangalow's mortgage repayments were significantly higher at $2,330 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing